fnse/fnse/content/modules/northshore/pta.md

   students are thriving, teachers are supported, families are engaged, and all voices are welcome.
 Attending a PTA meeting, which take place every other month, is an easy way to get connected to the school community.
-Additionally, there are a number of committee to get involved in including Fall Festival, Turkey Trot, Educational Garden, and Families Socials to name a few.
+Additionally, there are a number of committee to get involved in including Fall Festival, Turkey Trot, Garden, and Families Socials to name a few.
 id: modules/northshore/pta.md
 type: module
 module_type: center_list
 color: grey_list
 class_name: pta
+list_items: []
+button: ''

 ---
 <iframe src="https://player.vimeo.com/video/232548056?title=0&byline=0&portrait=0" class="vimeo" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <a class="ptamission" href="https://vimeo.com/232548056">North Shore PTA Mission</a>